rickgorman/speakeasy/README.md

 speakeasy
 =========

-A chrome plugin which polls a given url for text to speak through chrome's amazing chrome.tts api.
+A chrome plugin that polls a given url for text to speak through chrome's amazing chrome.tts api.

 Example of sinatra/ruby handler: